atm4tech/atm4tech/README.md

 - ⚡ Fav quote: Data is the new oil! (c) Clive Humby

 ### Languages and Tools:
-Python, SQL, Tableau, Figma, Jupyter Notebook, Google Colab
+Python, SQL, Tableau, Figma, Jupyter Notebook